Bulging Disc MRI

 - Some MRIs require that you drink a contrasting material, such as gadolinium, to help show more detail on the images.

 - Pacemakers, plates, or other hardware in your body for other medical conditions can interfere with the imaging process and a technician will ask if you have any internal medical devices before your MRI.

 If your physician has detected a bulging disc with an MRI and has recommended traditional disc surgery, contact Laser Spine Institute.
-We will review your MRI or your CT scan free of charge.
 You may be a candidate for our minimally invasive procedures to treat your bulging disc or other neck or back condition.
 Read more by clicking on MRI Review.